Click Here

 Digs in Downtown Raleigh Appealing to Variety of Incomes

-Downtown developers are slashing prices to appeal to a variety of incomes.
+Downtown developers in Raleigh are slashing prices to appeal to the masses.
+The average price of a downtown condo is about $370,000.

 "This project is targeting that younger demographic," said Mitchell Silver, Raleigh planning director.
 "It adds a lot of vitality that a lot of young people have, as well as different demographics in your downtown."